iamkaustic/PyEnv/README.md

    - Download the installer or embeddable package
    - Run the installer directly from the application

+### Checking for Updates

+1. Click the "Check for Updates" button in the main interface
+2. The application will:
+   - Connect to GitHub to check for new versions
+   - Display available updates with release notes
+   - Download and install updates automatically
+   - Create a backup of the current version before updating
+   - Restart with the new version

 ## 🛠️ Advanced Features

 ### Local Package Installation